kubevirt/user-guide/docs/latest_release_notes.md

 Released on: Tue Aug 11 19:21:56 2020 +0000

 - [PR #3921][vladikr] use correct memory units in libvirt xml
-- [PR #3893][davidvossel] Adds recurring period that resyncs virt-launcher domains with virt-handler
+- [PR #3893][davidvossel] Adds recurring period that rsyncs virt-launcher domains with virt-handler
 - [PR #3880][sgarbour] Better error message when input parameters are not the expected number of parameters for each argument.
 Help menu will popup in case the number of parameters is incorrect.
 - [PR #3785][xpivarc] Vcpu wait metrics available
 - [PR #3642][vatsalparekh] Add a way to update VMI Status with latest Pod IP for Masquerade bindings